Status message

 1997 Ceramist

-In 2002, McCurry began making prayer chapels and towers, which have been developed with Byers and become a common theme in their work.
+In 2002, McCurry began making prayer chapels and towers, which have been developed with Byers and became a common theme in their work.
 Each tower includes a fold of paper for writing a message or prayer within the sculpture.
-The surfaces are often textured with found objects that usually come from nature (Driftwood, rocks, corals) and with handmade ceramic stamps and roulettes.
+The surfaces are often textured with found objects that usually come from nature including driftwood, rocks, corals, and with handmade ceramic stamps and roulettes.
 Terra sigillata, underglazes, slips, oxides, and sgraffito are also used to create illustrations, decoration that are often representational.

 They have been working in ceramics since 1997 and as a team since 2003.